touist/touist/src/HOWTODEBUG.md

 This is an unknown syntax error (92).
 Please report this problem to the compiler vendor.
 ```
-meaning that the state 92 isn't in parser_messages.ml, and thus not in
+meaning that the state 92 isn't in touistParserMsgs.ml, and thus not in
 parser.messages.
-To fix that, anytime you modify parser.mly, check that
+To fix that, anytime you modify touistParser.mly, check that
 no new errors have been intruduced:

 ```
-menhir --list-errors src/parser.mly > parser.messages_updated
+menhir --list-errors src/touistParser.mly > parser.messages_updated
-menhir --compare-errors parser.messages_updated --compare-errors src/parser.messages --list-errors src/parser.mly
+menhir --compare-errors parser.messages_updated --compare-errors src/parser.messages --list-errors src/touistParser.mly
 ```

 ## Testing your hand-written messages ##